govindrai/phase-0-handbook/guided-pairing-sessions.md

 ## Expectations

-Each student is required to attend six Guided Pairing Sessions (GPS) during Phase 0.
+Each student is required to attend five Guided Pairing Sessions (GPS) during Phase 0.
 Each session is only offered during the week it is assigned.

-You may sign up for the upcoming 3 weeks' sessions by noon the Friday before the unit starts on the [Phase 0 App](https://phase0.devbootcamp.com).
-There is one small exception: if you are in Week 1, you will be able to sign up for your first GPS the day after your introductory session.
+You may sign up for a given week's sessions by noon the preceding Friday on the [Phase 0 App](https://phase0.devbootcamp.com).
 We only make one session for each student, so sign up early!

 **If you do not complete the GPS in the week it is assigned, we cannot guarantee you will be able to stay in the cohort you are currently in.
 You will be forced to move to the next cohort and re-submit all assignments to that point.
 Makeup sessions will only given for emergency-situations only.**